-Valuation Date July 1, 2018 (Fiscal 2019) Valuation Date July 1, 2017 (Fiscal 2018) Active members Terminated vested members not yet receiving benefits Retirees and beneficiaries currently receiving benefits Non-vested terminations with account balances 1,892 1,375 861 38 1,837 1,357 785 32 Total participants 4,166 4,011
+Valuation Date July 1, 2019 (Fiscal 2020) Valuation Date July 1, 2018 (Fiscal 2019) Active members 1,824 1,892 Terminated vested members not yet receiving benefits 1,409 1,375 Retirees and beneficiaries currently receiving benefits 914 861 Non-vested terminations with account balances 30 38 Total participants 4,177 4,166

-Contributions - The authority to establish and amend obligations of Plan members and the District is set forth in the Plan document and is vested in the District's Board of Directors.
+Contributions - The authority to establish and amend obligations of plan members and the District is set forth in the Plan Document and is vested in the District's Board of Directors.
 Plan members are not required to contribute any of their annual covered salary.
 Prior to 2015, the District contributed such amounts, if any, as it determined to be appropriate each year.
 In fiscal year 2015, the Board adopted a pension funding policy whereby the District will contribute at minimum the actuarially determined contribution less required employee contributions.
-The annual required contributions for 2019 and 2018 were determined as part of actuarial valuation on July 1, 2018 and July 1, 2017, respectively, using the projected unit credit actuarial cost method.
-The actuarial assumptions included (a) a 7.00% investment rate of return in 2019 and 2018, and (b) projected salary increases of up to 7.00% per year in 2019 and 2018.
+The annual required contributions for 2020 and 2019 were determined as part of actuarial valuation on July 1, 2019 and July 1, 2018, respectively, using the projected unit credit actuarial cost method.
+The actuarial assumptions included (a) a 6.75% investment rate of return in 2020 and 7.00% in 2019, and (b) projected salary increases of up to 3.00% per year in 2020 and 7% in 2019.

 Net pension liability - The District's net pension liability is measured as the total pension liability, less the pension plan's fiduciary net position.
-The net pension liability was determined as part of actuarial valuations as of July 1, 2018 and 2017 rolled forward to June 30, 2019 and 2018, respectively, using the projected unit credit actuarial cost method.
+The net pension liability was determined as part of actuarial valuations as of July 1, 2019 and 2018 rolled forward to June 30, 2020 and 2019, respectively, using the projected unit credit actuarial cost method.
 A summary of principal assumptions and methods used to determine the net pension liability is shown below.

-Actuarial assumptions - The total pension liability was determined as part of actuarial valuations as of July 1, 2018 and 2017 rolled forward to June 30, 2019 and 2018, respectively, using actuarial methods and assumptions in accordance with GASB Statement Nos.
+Actuarial assumptions - The total pension liability was determined as part of actuarial valuations as of July 1, 2019 and 2018 rolled forward to June 30, 2020 and 2019, respectively, using actuarial methods and assumptions in accordance with GASB Statement Nos.
 67 and 68.
-The total pension liability was calculated using the entry age normal actuarial cost method and RP-2014 Annuitant and Employee Morality Table with Blue Collar adjustments for Males and Females projected using Scale BB to 2029 for PEPRA Participants and no projection for all other participants.
-The actuarial assumptions as of June 30, 2019, included (a) 7.0% investment long-term expected rate of return, net of investment expenses, and (b) projected salary increases of 3.0%.
+The total pension liability was calculated using the entry age normal actuarial cost method and Pri-2012 Mortality Tables for Males & Females projected generationally using Scale-MP 2019.
+The actuarial assumptions as of June 30, 2020, included (a) 6.85% investment long-term expected rate of return, net of investment expenses, and (b) projected salary increases of 3.0%.
 Items (a) and (b) included an inflation component of 2.5%.